starryalley/Anduril2/README.md

 - style 2: fireplace slow wobble
 - style 3: fireplace fast wobble

-In candle wobble style (default/stock) we can additional use `7C` to toggle if we want to use aux led to assist in tint mixing (if AUX is available).
+In candle wobble style (default/stock) and with AUX LEDs present, we can additional use `7C` to toggle if we want to use aux led to assist in tint mixing.
 Red or yellow aux LED will light up along with the wobbling light.

+For lights with just indicator LED, `7C` is used to cycle through indicator off/low/high.

 ## Fireworks mode